exoplatform/exo-documentation/docs/SpaceTemplates.rst

     -  :ref:`Defining an application handler for template <PLFDevGuide.SpaceTemplates.handler.CreateNew>`
        Steps to define an application handler for a space template.

-.. tip:: In order to extend existing space templates or create a new one, you have to create your own :ref:`extension <PLFDevGuide.eXoAdd-ons.PortalExtension>`.
+.. tip:: In order to extend existing space templates or create a new one, you must have your own :ref:`extension <PLFDevGuide.eXoAdd-ons.PortalExtension>`.
-In this chapter we will consider that you have already an extension.
+This section assumes that you have already a working extension where you can plug the configuration.

-.. tip:: All the configurations samples given in this chapter have to be added to the portal configuration file of the extension war: *custom-form.war!/WEB-INF/conf/configuration.xml*.
+.. tip:: All the configuration samples given in this chapter MUST be added to the portal configuration file of the extension war: *custom-extension.war!/WEB-INF/conf/configuration.xml*.

 .. _PLFDevGuide.SpaceTemplates.CreateNew: